Growing Cyclamen from Seed

 The Cyclamen Society Seed Distribution is considered by many members, to be one of the most important benefits from their membership of the Society.
-As the reason for most of them joining is a keen interest in growing Cyclamen, obtaining fresh quality seed is of the utmost importance with a genera that reproduces almost exclusively from seed.
+As the reason for most of them joining is a keen interest in growing Cyclamen, obtaining fresh quality seed is of the utmost importance with a genus reproducing almost exclusively from seed.

 Applicants for seed must be members of the Society.
 You can join the Society easily through the Membership page on this website.

 Seed ordering for the 2023 season is now closed, list for reference only.
 The 2024 General Seed List will be published in June.

 The General Seed List contains a large range of seed, including all the species (except C. somalense) with varieties of flower colour and leaf forms, many of the registered cultivars, and some florists’ cyclamen cultivars.

 Applications can be made using the Seed Application Form distributed with the June journal or through the Seed Orders and Donations page in the members only section of the website.
 Orders are picked on a first come first served basis, so ordering online is recommended.

 Each member can have a Basic Allocation of 10 packets of seed as part of their membership and may purchase additional seed if available, at 50p per packet.

 All applicants for seed will be charged an administration fee of 5 UK Pounds to cover all the seed applications they make that year.
 The fee covers administration costs, packing and shipping worldwide, but does not include a ‘signed for’ service or the cost of phytosanitary inspections and certificates if these are required.